opendatacube/odc-tools/docs/db-core-interface.md

-When adding datasets to the database there is no simple way to specify which product these datasets ought to belong to, instead datasets need to be "auto"-matched to products.
-Reason why auto-matching is necessary in the current implementation is due to handling of lineage.
-Single dataset document might include lineage datasets, so adding single dataset metadata file to the index might result in adding multiple datasets to multiple products.
+When adding datasets to the database there is no simple way to specify which product these datasets ought to belong to, instead datasets need to be *auto*-matched to products.
+The reason why auto-matching is necessary in the current implementation is due to the handling of lineage.
+A single dataset document might include lineage datasets, so any addition of a single dataset to the index could actually result in the addition of multiple datasets to multiple products.

-Users often assume that auto-matching is relying on band names, and are surprised when auto-matching fails despite product having the same band names as the dataset being indexed.
-Band names **are** used during the auto-matching process, but only to accept/reject product already matched through `product.metadata` property.
+Users often assume that auto-matching relies on band names, and are surprised when auto-matching fails despite a product having the same band names as the dataset being indexed.
+Band names **are** used during the auto-matching process, but only to accept or reject an already matched *Product* (through the `product.metadata`).
 When `product.metadata` is not sufficiently unique, auto matching breaks down even when band names would be sufficiently unique constraint to match with.
-It is a recurring pain point that everyone encounters.
+This is a recurring pain point encounted by many people.

-Auto-matching used to happen inside db driver, this has changed but it is still tightly coupled to db driver, same goes for lineage traversal.
+Auto-matching used to happen inside the database driver.
+This has been changed, but it is still tightly coupled to the driver.
+The same applies for lineage traversal.

-## Other
+## Other Database and Metadata Structure Issues

 - Whole dataset or nothing interface
   - no easy way to query just spatial data